No deaths in Virginia flooding that washed out homes, roads

 “The next thing you know, the house is floating on down through there. … Two of the houses washed off,” he said.

 In Whitewood, an unincorporated community with a population of about 500, mud left from the flooding was 1 to 2 feet deep in some places.
-At least one bridge had collapsed, and one home appeared to have been pulled from its foundation and carried across the street, where it was perched on top of a car Thursday morning.
+At least one bridge had collapsed, and one home appeared to have been pulled from its foundation and carried across the street.

 Authorities said only one injury was reported, and that was a snake bite.
 Three roads were closed Thursday, including Route 715, which was expected to remain closed indefinitely because of a bridge that was damaged by the flooding.